 - Furnishing drug paraphernalia to another person with knowledge that it will be put to an illegal use.

 - Possess a syringe on school grounds knowing that a minor will use it to inject illegal drugs.

-Representation for California Paraphernalia Offenses
+Representation for Orange County Paraphernalia Offenses

 Blemishing a clean criminal record with a criminal conviction can do immense harm to a career.
 Individuals accused of paraphernalia offenses who have prior convictions may face harsher sentences because of a criminal record.
 With an attorney from the Law Offices of Randy Collins by your side, you are likely to receive a favorable outcome to your case.